Bira/octopus-carnival/_drafts/wir-mm3-4e-dragon-blizzard.md

 ### Blizzard Dragon Wyrmling

-Wyrmlings are Medium, making them the smaller dragons I've seen in my Let's Read so far.
+Wyrmlings are Medium, making them the smallest dragons I've seen in my Let's Read so far.
 They're Level 2 Controllers with 38 HP.
 They have ground and air speeds of 6.

 Yeah, that's right, wyrmlings are _regulars_.
 This means they'll almost always be found cooperating with a sizable group of other monsters.
 The most obvious